BerndGabriel/HtmlViewer/ReadMe.txt

 --------------------------------------------------------------------------------

-Which HtmlViewer should I use?
+Which HtmlViewer version should I use?

 HtmlViewer 10.2
 - is a mixed AnsiString/WideString version suitable for projects with a single codepage/charset.
-- is available for Lazarus.

 HtmlViewer 11
 - is a full WideString version suitable for projects with several codepages/charsets.
 - with Delphi 6..2007 requires the TntUnicodeControls.
-- Lazarus support is under construction.

 --------------------------------------------------------------------------------